A common question we’re asked by business owners entering the digital space – how much does a website cost?

 Q2.
 How much does a website cost for a small business?

-A. If you are a startup or a small business, you can get started with a free website builder such as WordPress or Wix to build a basic website.
+A. Web design cost depends on the needs and size of your business.
+If you are a startup or a small business, you can get started with a free website builder such as WordPress or Wix to build a basic website.

 While you can get a free SSL certificate, a custom domain registration can cost you anywhere from $20 to $200+.